-We do not currently have a formal stock ownership requirement for executives.
+We do not currently have a formal stock ownership requirement for executives or any related hedging policies.
 However, stock ownership by executives is encouraged on a voluntary basis.
-Each of our executive officers holds both vested and unvested stock options and restricted stock awards as shown in the table entitled "Outstanding Equity Awards as of December 31, 2009."
+Each of our executive officers holds both vested and unvested stock options and restricted stock awards to the extent shown in the table entitled "Outstanding Equity Awards as of December 31, 2012."
 The Compensation Committee reviews the vested and unvested stock options and restricted stock awards held by the executives each year.